userfrosting/UserFrosting/README.md

 UserFrosting comes with a built-in installer.
 Assuming you have a working web server with PHP and MySQL installed, all you need to do is create a database and tell UserFrosting how to connect in the configuration file.
 If you do not have a web server set up, we recommend [XAMPP](https://www.apachefriends.org/index.html).

+### Step 1

-1. Download the [latest version](https://github.com/alexweissman/UserFrosting/zipball/master) of UserFrosting, unzip/untar it, and place it in your document root.
+Download the [latest version](https://github.com/alexweissman/UserFrosting/zipball/master) of UserFrosting, unzip/untar it, and place it in your document root.
 The two directories that you need to worry about are `public` and `userfrosting`.
 On a production server, you may wish to put the contents of `public` directly into the top-level public directory of your web hosting account, and put the `userfrosting` directory at the same level as the public directory.
 So for example, if you FTP into your hosting account:

 ```
 /                 // The root directory of your hosting account